-Rosa blanda is a thornless to near thornless wild rose and occurs as a colony-forming shrub growing to 3.3 feet (1 m) tall.
+Rosa blanda is a thornless or near thornless wild rose that occurs as a colony, forming shrub that grows up to 3.3 feet (1 m) tall.
 Leaves are alternate and compound with 5 to 9 leaflets, usually 7.
-Flowers are perfect, having both stamens and carpels, and they vary from white to pink in color.
-Blooming in early summer, the flowers are borne singly or in corymbs from lateral buds.
-The central flower opens first, containing no bract and a pedicel up to 1.6 inches (4 cm) long.
+Flowers are perfect, having both stamens and carpels, and vary from white to pink in color.
+They appear in early summer, borne singly or in corymbs from lateral buds.
+The central flower opens first, containing no bract and a up to 1.6 inches (4 cm) long pedicel.
 The five large petals are shaped either obovate or obcordate, up to 1.2 inches (3 cm) long and up to 1 inch (2.5 cm) wide.
-The petals are colored white to pink with streaks of red, the anthers yellow, the stigma yellow/orange, and the filaments white.
+The petals are white to pink with streaks of red, the anthers are yellow, the stigma is yellow or orange, and the filaments are white.

 USDA hardiness zone 3a to 7b: from −40 °F (−40 °C) to 10 °F (−12.2 °C).

 How to Grow and Care

 When growing roses, it's important to choose a site receiving at least 6 hours of sun each day.
 Rose bushes must also be located in well-drained, fertile soil.
 Plant dormant roses in early spring (or fall).
 Potted plants can be planted any time between spring and fall, but preferably spring.

-If you're planting bare root roses, presoak them in water for at least 24 hours prior to placing them in the ground.
+If you're planting bare-root roses, presoak them in water for at least 24 hours before placing them in the ground.

 Both bare root and potted rose bushes need to be planted about 2 feet (60 cm) deep, with the hole large enough to accommodate the roots.
 Backfill the hole with soil, adding some well-rotted manure in with it and water thoroughly.
 Then mound up additional soil around the base of the plant.
 Note that this is not necessary for actively growing roses.